prateekrastogi/consert.seeder/README.md

 artists-followers <set>: Followers of all the artists involved in any particular video artists-relatedArtists <set>: Related artists of all the artists involved in any particular video artists-type <set>: Types of all the artists involved in any particular video

+Not including artist top tracks in metadata due to biases in spotify top tracks algo.
+Similarly, excluding album meta data as un-necessary result matching in youtube search makes it a very weak correlation signal.

 User Properties:
 ---------------